Ankle pain refers to discomfort in the ankles. This pain could be the result of an injury or medical condition, such as arthritis.

 - Limited ability to walk, run or bear weight on the injured/sore ankle.

 Ankle pain can be the cause of a range of different conditions and injuries.
-These include:
+These can include:

 - Stress fracture